Wexyne/Random-generator/README.md

 This is the random name and number generator!

 I added a login system to it, so thats good, i think!?
+The Username and the Password is Admin Admin.

 to use the program use the php files and the web page is only working for the index.php not for login.php: http://random.maltbywehner.co.uk/ contributed by: